luomus/species-challenge/README.md

     - Accessibility
     - Challenge sort order (int) for the front page - larger number shown on top
 - Later / nice:
+    - Todo if simple form fullness verification field is not enough: Calculate taxon count on frontend, make backend validate this is same as taxa with dates.
     - Show challenge days also on participation form (in case challenge is open, but challenge period has not yet started)
     - If today is not within date begin and end, don't update taxon datw by clicking taxon name (now updates, but browser validation then prevents saving)
     - Move login_url, api_url, target id yms. konfiguraatiotiedostoon